 What does not change is the severity of the penalties for ignoring the embargo or failing to comply with the licensing requirements.
 Penalties, irrespective of the company’s size, range from $50,000 to $10,000,000 for each transaction that violates the embargo.
 A trader who is found to have willfully violated the rules may also incur increased penalties, loss of exporting privileges, and/or imprisonment.

 There is no statute of limitations.
 A company could find itself paying millions of dollars in fines for violations that occurred over decades.
 This is what happened to ING bank in 2012, which began life in 1991 as a small local Dutch bank.
-You can read here about other enforcement actions taken by the US Department of the Treasury.
+You can read here about the latest enforcement actions taken by the US Department of the Treasury.

 Whether it’s selling apples to Cuba, or oranges to Iran, a red flag should go off when it comes to doing business with individuals or entities in certain countries.

 - Familiarize yourself with the sanctions programs enforced by the U.S. government against countries and individuals.